icinganalysis/icinganalysis.github.io/content/Mathematical Investigation of Water Droplet Trajectories.md

 the efficiency of deposition of very large numbers of particles were derived from the D. A. data on the assumption that all the particles in a given fog were of uniform size.

->  The theoretical curves can be used to analyze experimental data .
-For example, if measurements are made of the rate of rime deposition on two or more cylinders under the same fog conditions, the cylinders having different radii, a comparison of these data with the theoretical curves pro- vides a method of calculating the size of the particles that were collected and the liquid water content of the fog.
+>  The theoretical curves can be used to analyze experimental data.
+For example, if measurements are made of the rate of rime deposition on two or more cylinders under the same fog conditions, the cylinders having different radii, a comparison of these data with the theoretical curves provides a method of calculating the size of the particles that were collected and the liquid water content of the fog.

 >  It is known, however, that in general the particles in fogs are not of uniform size.
 The effect which a distribution of particle size has on the results became apparent when measurements made with three or more cylinders having different radii were compared with the theoretical data.
-It was usually found that the curvature of the experimental plot was not quite the same as that of the theoretical curve .
-A method was devised for taking into account certain assumed distributions of particle size .
+It was usually found that the curvature of the experimental plot was not quite the same as that of the theoretical curve.
+A method was devised for taking into account certain assumed distributions of particle size.
 It was found that the experimental data fitted the theoretical data much better after this had been done.

 >  An example is given of the analysis of experimental data by means of the theoretical curves.
 It is shown that when three or more cylinders are used it is possible to estimate the distribution of particle size by graphical methods.
 The experimental data used in the example were obtained by R. M .
 Cunningham in an airplane.
 The application of the method is given for the case of data taken under other conditions, such as those at the attitude of Mt.
 Washington [New Hampshire, USA].

-##Discussion
+## Discussion

 This is not a NACA publication, but it is an important link in the chain of NACA citations.
 It is an example of important, contemporary work done outside of NACA.
 This is the most cited icing publication that I know of (700+ citations on scholar.google [^4]).
-This reference merits much study, but a this time I will limit the discussion to the pertinent points in the NACA citation chain.
+This reference merits much study, but at this time I will limit the discussion to the pertinent points in the NACA citation chain.

-###A note on publications
+### A note on publications
 This work was published three times, in [^1], [^2], and [^3] (with slightly different titles).
 The first was a preliminary version, and the second was the final version, which is more extensive.
 The third appears to be substantially similar to [^2], with a slight change in title.